Modern-Prometheus-AI/Neuroca/README.md

 ---

-**Note**: NeuroCognitive Architecture is a research project and is continuously evolving.
-Features and interfaces may change as the project develops.
+**Note**: NeuroCognitive Architecture is currently in **ALPHA**.
+Features and interfaces may change significantly as the project develops.
+We warmly welcome **ANY and ALL feedback, bug reports, and feature requests** via GitHub Issues.
+Your input is invaluable as we work towards integrating NCA into the [Apex-CodeGenesis VSCode Extension](https://github.com/justinlietz93/Apex-CodeGenesis).